-26. CONTAMINATED SOILS
+30. CONTAMINATED SOILS

 Due to the age of the port and its history, there are contaminated soil risks of varying degrees.
-This includes chemicals, waste, building materials, and other materials including volatile organic compounds and asbestos.
-This is quite safe if not disturbed.
+This includes chemicals, waste, building materials, and other materials, including volatile organic compounds and asbestos.
+These materials are quite safe if they remain undisturbed.

 In line with legal requirements, CentrePort maintains a Contaminated Soil (Earthworks) Management Plan (CEMP) which outlines the different risks in each area of the port and the required controls.
-The PCBU undertaking any civil works MUST manage any soil disturbance (earthworks) and is required to comply with t the CEMP.
+The PCBU undertaking any civil works MUST manage any soil disturbance (earthworks) and is required to comply with the CEMP.
 More information is available from CentrePort.